HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add it to the character.
+ - Add **DeathEffectDecrementLives** to the Character.

 <hr></details><br>
-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

-To test, look at the life count go down in the GameController component.
+When the character dies, the life count goes down by one.
+You can test this by looking at the life count go down in the GameController component (the value in the Inspector will update in real-time).

 <hr></details>